Overview of Eye Exam Costs and Options

 How much is an eye exam without insurance at Walmart?

 The average cost of an eye exam at Walmart is $79.
 A contact lens exam is $129.

 How much is an eye exam at America’s Best?

-An eye exam at America's Best is $50 or free when you buy two pairs of eyeglasses.
+An eye exam at America’s Best is $50 or free when buying two eyeglasses.

 In this article